Heroku Key-Value Store and Private Spaces

 Table of Contents

-Heroku Key-Value Store in Private Spaces is only available in Heroku Enterprise.
+Heroku Key-Value Store in Private Spaces is only available for verified Heroku Teams and in Heroku Enterprise.

 This article explains the differences between Heroku Key-Value Store (KVS) provisioning, plans, and connections in Private Spaces or Shield Private Spaces as compared with Heroku Key-Value Store in the Common Runtime.